IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### service
 A link to an external service that the client might interact with directly and gain additional information or functionality for using this resource, such as from an image to the base URI of an associated [IIIF Image API][image-api] service.
 The service resource _SHOULD_ have additional information associated with it in order to allow the client to determine how to make appropriate use of it.
-Please see the [Service Profiles][annex] document for the details of currently known service types.
+Please see the [Service Registry][registry-service] document for the details of currently known service types.

 The value _MUST_ be an array of JSON objects.
 Each object _MUST_ have the `id` and `type` properties, and _SHOULD_ have the `label` and `profile` properties.